 I prefer a standard juniper-forward London Dry, specifically Tanqueray, for Satan’s Whiskers.
-Erik Ellestad at Savoy Stomp recommends the less junipery (but higher proof) Plymouth Navy Strength.
+If you like your gins with a little less juniper, you could try the less junipery (but higher proof) Plymouth Navy Strength.
 Robert Hess recommends the very light Hendrick’s in his video at The Cocktail Spirit; I can’t say that the cucumber in that gin really adds anything to the drink, but it does make a version of Satan’s Whiskers that would be an excellent cocktail for someone still developing a taste for gin.
 An “Old Tom” style gin (like Hayden’s) also makes a very light, rather sweetish version of the drink.

 As with the Bronx, the characteristics of your orange juice will guide your proportions.
 If your juice is fairly sweet, you may want to cut back the Grand Marnier and go with drier vermouths.

-(Something to ponder: Ellestad also points out that the Savoy lists a Satan’s Whiskers clone, the Tango Cocktail.
+(Something to ponder: the Savoy Cocktail Book also lists a Satan’s Whiskers clone, the Tango Cocktail.
 Same formula, different name.
 What th’…?)

 “The Satan’s Whiskers Cocktail” at cold-glass.com : All text and photos copyright © 2011 Douglas M. Ford.
 All rights reserved.